Fran Pineda

-Francisco 'Fran' Alejandro Pineda Macías (born 23 March 1988) is a Spanish retired footballer who played as a forward.
+Francisco 'Fran' Alejandro Pineda Macías (born 23 March 1988) is a Spanish former footballer who played as a forward.

 Club career

 Born in Málaga, Andalusia, Pineda made his senior debuts for local Alhaurín de la Torre CF in the 2008–09 campaign, in the regional leagues.
 In January 2009 he moved to fellow league team Alcobendas CF, and continued to appear in the lower leagues in the following years, representing Atlético Benamiel CF, CD Rincón and UD Altea.